themichaelbender/demos/blogs/get-command.md

 Function        Add-EtwTraceProvider                               1.0.0.0    EventTracingManagement ...
 ```
-Further down the rabbit whole, let's see just the functions that start with the verb *get-* so we use the -name parameter with a value of _get-*_ and it produces the list we want.
+Venturing further down the rabbit whole, let's see just the functions that start with the verb `get-` so we use the `-name` parameter with a value of `Get-*` and it produces the list we want.
 ```
 PS C:\Users\mibender> get-command -CommandType Function -name Get-*